KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

 The General tab\*
 ~~~~~~~~~~~~~~~~~

-In this tab the user gives the general information about the function as Figure 16.16 shows.
+In this tab the user gives the general information about the function as :numref:`creatingnewfunct` shows.
 The admin user must type: the *name* of the function, the *label* with which it is identified uniquely (remember to use only numbers or letters and do not leave spaces between them).
 The *keywords* are were tags are defined.
 Finally the *Description* is where the user can insert a text or images to be shown when the function outputs are visualized.

 The Input tab\*
 ~~~~~~~~~~~~~~~